4d/docs/website/translated_docs/de/Project/documentation.md

 4D uses a basic template to create new documentation files.
 This template suggests specific features that allow you to [display information in the code editor](#viewing-documentation-in-the-code-editor).

-However, you can use any [supported markdown tags](#supported-markdown).
+However, you can use any [supported Markdown tags](#supported-markdown).

-New documentation files are created with this default contents:
+New documentation files are created with the following default contents:

 ![](assets/en/Project/comments-explo4.png)